Walking & Talking with Helen - Walking Workouts

 • TRIVIA and FUN THEME WALKS for the days you just need a reason to move

 I’m Helen M. Ryan, a former personal trainer who lost over 80 pounds naturally… and I still have days where I don’t want to do it either.
-As a business owner with ADHD and hypothyroidism, I know what “no energy” feels like.
-Blech.

 That’s why I created this free walking podcast that helps you show up, get your steps the easy way, have a laugh, and then move on with your day.